 - Protected Feeders: Chilly breezes can cool off nectar and freeze it more quickly.
 Placing a hummingbird feeder in a protected area, such as on a covered porch, next to a windbreak or under a deep eave, will keep it unfrozen for longer periods.
 This also keeps the feeder from getting covered with snow or ice that can clog feeding ports.

 - Use Window Feeders: Attaching hummingbird feeders to windows from a heated room can help transfer some of the heat to the feeder and keep the nectar from freezing.
-This works best on single-paned windows, but can be useful on any windows.
+This works best on single-paned windows where more heat will be transferred, but can be useful on any windows.
 This technique also helps bring the hummingbirds close to windows for superb views.

 - Bring Feeders Indoors: On the very coldest nights, it may be best to bring hummingbird feeders indoors where they will not be able to freeze.
 Hummingbirds need to feed very early in the morning, however, even before sunrise, and it is essential to replace the feeders outdoors as soon as the birds need them.
 On very cold days, keeping several feeders filled with nectar can be helpful, and the feeders can be rotated indoors and out so there is always a liquid supply of nectar available.